 Longest Switching Subarray Problem Statement

-You are provided with an array 'ARR' consisting of 'N' positive integers.
-Your task is to determine the length of the longest contiguous subarray that is switching.
+You are given an array ‘ARR’ containing ‘N’ positive integers.
+Your objective is to find the length of the longest contiguous subarray that exhibits switching behavior.

 A subarray is described as switching if all elements at even indices are equal and all elements at odd indices are equal.